vierbergenlars/authserver/readme.md

 Next, execute the same commands as when installing the dependencies.

 ### Deployment tool

+There are two different automated deployment tools available: [clic](#clic) and [./deploy.sh](#deploy-sh).

+#### clic

+Update to the latest version with `clic application:execute authserver update`.

+If you are running from the git repository, this will automatically pull down the latest `master` version from the repository (it should be stable) and start a deployment.

+If you are running from an extracted archive, this will automatically download and extract the archive for the latest tag (this is definitely stable) and start a deployment.

+#### deploy.sh

 An automated deployment tool is available as `./deploy.sh`.